igneus/in-adiutorium-frescobaldi/README.md

 assisting common workflows of the [In adiutorium][ia] project.

-For a long time a [customized fork][fork] of the editor has been used, now when extensions API was added to Frescobaldi 3 the customizations are being extracted to an extension.
+For a long time a [customized fork][fork] of the editor has been used, now when Frescobaldi 3 has an extensions API the customizations were extracted to an extension.

 ## Installation